 The Rebirth of Shugsep Nunnery in India

-Shugsep Nunnery was re-established in northern India near Dharamsala and is now home to about 85 Tibetan nuns.
+Shugsep Nunnery was re-established in northern India near Dharamsala and is now home to about 100 Tibetan Buddhist nuns.

 After fleeing to India, the Shugsep nuns wished to remain together to maintain the unique Nyingma traditions of Shugsep.
 At the time, there were almost no facilities for the nuns in exile and they were forced to camp by the side of the road.
 The Tibetan Women’s Association stepped in to look after them.
 Then the Tibetan Nuns Project, with wonderful support from donors, took responsibility for their long-term care and support.